thoughtbot/suspenders/README.md

 PostgreSQL needs to be installed and running for the `db:create` rake task.

+## Contributing / Feature requests

+Philosophie's Suspenders is meant to support the core functionality of a new rails project.
+Many nice to have features are therefore not appropriate.
+If you have an idea for a new feature, here are the steps for having it added:

+- please bring your idea up in the #nerds channel first to gauge it's popularity
+- if you are able to, create a PR for the new functionality
+- if you need help creating a PR find someone to pair with

 ## License

 Suspenders is Copyright © 2008-2015 thoughtbot.